3 Easy Tips to Check Hard Drive for Bad Sectors - Full Guide💡

 Step 3.
 Confirm if you want to hide the partition or not.

 Step 4.
-In the Check File System window, check the "Fix the error on the disk" option.
+In the Check File System window, select the option to "Fix the error on the disk".

 Step 5.
 Click "Start" to check errors on your partition.

-With this simple click, you can more intuitively know whether your disk is healthy, whether you need to replace it with a new hard disk, etc. If your health score is low, you may need to clone the original data to a new disk first to avoid data loss.
-You may be interested in the following topics:
+With this simple click, you can more intuitively know whether your disk is healthy and whether you need to replace it with a new hard disk, etc. If your health score is low, you may need to clone the original data to a new disk first to avoid data loss.

 Tell If a Hard Drive Is Bad Check SSD for Errors